hantian01/Generalized-restart-Lanczos-for-Schrodinger-equation/README.md

-# "Generalized-restart Lanczos Method for Schrödinger Equation in Semiconductor Simulation"
-# "Section 4.2: Numerical Experiment"

-Schrödinger solver - MPI version
+Schrödinger equation solver in finite element formalism by generalized-restart Lanczos method
 ===
-A MPI-paralleled solver for 2D time-independent Schrödinger equation Numerical test of "Section 4.2.1: Test on 2D quantum harmonic oscillator" Note the potential is modified according to "Section 4.3.1: Scaling"
+* A MPI-paralleled solver for 2D time-independent Schrödinger equation in paper: "Generalized-restart Lanczos Method for Schrödinger Equation in Semiconductor Simulation" by Hantian Zhang and Xiaolin Guo.
+* Numerical test of "Section 4.2.1: Test on 2D quantum harmonic oscillator".
+* Note the potential is modified according to "Section 4.3.1: Scaling".

 Feature
 --------